-- 11. CPR training (a current American Heart Association Healthcare Provider CPR card only) is mandatory prior to beginning clinical rotations. - 12.
-Completion of all prerequisite courses or evidence of enrollment in the semester preceding intended start of program.
+- 12. Completion of all prerequisite courses or evidence of enrollment in the semester preceding intended start of program.
 (Students must earn a C or better for consideration.) - 13.
 Submission of application to the program on or before annual deadline of August 1.

 Students will be accepted based on criteria established by the selection committee and a point system.
 A satisfactory FBI criminal background check is required by the Board of Nursing prior to final admission to the program and a drug test will be required annually.
 (See the Eligibility for Nursing Licensure in Texas information below).
 For more information, prospective students may call the Ranger College Brown County Center at 325-641-5726.
-NOTE: In order to be eligible for financial aid, ADN/RN nursing students must be enrolled in at least 12 credit hours each semester.
+NOTE: In order to be eligible for financial aid, AASN/RN nursing students must be enrolled in at least 12 credit hours each semester.